Djctionary/Emotion2Music/README.md

 This project is for educational purposes.
 Please check the licenses of individual components:
 - MTG-Jamendo Dataset: [License](https://mtg.github.io/mtg-jamendo-dataset/)
 - Jamendo Music: Creative Commons licensed tracks

-## 🐛 Troubleshooting

-**Issue**: Model not loading
-- **Solution**: Ensure `model/va_2d_model.pth` exists in the correct path

-**Issue**: No audio playback
-- **Solution**: Check internet connection and Jamendo API availability

-**Issue**: Keywords not recognized
-- **Solution**: Try more common emotional words (happy, sad, calm, etc.)

-## 💡 Tips

-- Use simple, emotional adjectives for best results
-- Add keywords one at a time to build your emotion profile
-- Combine 2-3 keywords for more nuanced results
-- Try the preset emotion buttons for quick testing
-- Use "Remove Last" to adjust your emotion bubble collection
-- Click "Clear All" to start fresh
-- Experiment with different combinations!
-- No duplicate keywords - each emotion appears only once

-## 🔮 Future Improvements

-- [ ] Support for more languages
-- [ ] Playlist generation
-- [ ] User feedback and rating system
-- [ ] Custom model training interface
-- [ ] Music visualization

----

 Made with ❤️ using Streamlit, PyTorch & Jamendo API